Serving Clients Charged With Criminal Offenses in Southeastern Wisconsin

 Wisconsin’s weapons statutes are concentrated in Chapter 941.
 Two of the most commonly charged are:

-- Wis.
-Stat. § 941.29: Felon in possession of a firearm.
+- § 941.29: Felon in possession of a firearm.
 Any person previously convicted of a felony who possesses a firearm commits a Class G felony, punishable by up to 10 years in prison.

 Wisconsin also criminalizes possession of short-barreled shotguns and rifles, possession by persons subject to a domestic-violence injunction, and possession on school grounds.
 Each of these carries its own penalty tier and its own set of contested elements.
 Possession itself is often the litigable question.
 Constructive possession requires proof the accused knew the firearm was there and had the ability to control it.